 A dirt bike is good enough for adults whereas pit bikes are best for kids & teenagers.
 But, you need to know what are the terms and conditions to ride a pit bike.

-Pit bikes are just a motorcycle and specially made for racing.
+Pit bikes are just a dirt bike and specially made for racing.
 These bikes are smaller, cheapest, low maintenance, less powerful engine and available at different sizes.
 Pit bikes are most popular amongst teenagers and old aged childrens who love racing.

 Nowadays, adults enjoy riding pit bikes too.
 They like it as if by chance a pit bike will be damaged, it costs less to repair.
 And they can exchange these bikes easily with the good one.